 Medically Qualifying for Benefits for Migraines

-The SSA has no standard disability listing for migraines, but this doesn’t mean you can’t get approved for benefits with chronic migraines.
+The SSA has no standard disability listing for migraines in their Blue Book, but this doesn’t mean you can’t get approved for benefits with chronic migraines.
 It simply means you’ll need to prove that you’re unable to maintain a full-time job and earn a gainful living due to your limitations.

 To determine your eligibility, the SSA will:

 - Look at your daily limitations